-Goa – the name itself conjures up images of long stretched beaches, party scene, beach shacks, sumptuous seafood and happy lucky locals.
-People pour into Goa from all parts of the world in numbers and leave a piece of their soul as they leave.
+Goa – the name itself conjures up images of long-stretched beaches, party scenes, beach shacks, sumptuous seafood, and happy lucky locals.
+People pour into Goa from all parts of the world in numbers and leave a piece of their souls as they leave.
 It is one such destination that you can never get enough of and it never fails to bore you no matter how many times you visit.

-From splendid beaches to mouthwatering food, from luxury resorts to fancy shacks, Goa has everything to charm a traveller.
+From splendid beaches to mouth-watering food, from luxury resorts to fancy shacks, Goa has everything to charm a traveler.

-If you are planning a trip to Goa, we have collated a list of top things to do in Goa
+If you are planning a trip to Goa, we have collated a list of top places to visit & things to do in Goa

 Explore the Old Town